One sweet dream, one nightmare

 Potiphar put Joseph in the prison that we find out later is managed by the captain of the palace bodyguard—a title that seems to describe Potiphar himself.
 Whoever the warden was, he allowed the jailer to put Joseph in charge: “Joseph ran the prison” (39:22).
 What do you make of that?

-What do you think about dreams like the ones the bartender and the baker had—dreams that tell the future, as though the future is locked in place?
+What do you think about dreams like the ones the wine steward and the baker had—dreams that tell the future, as though the future is locked in place?

-Given the dramatic fulfillment of Joseph’s dream interpretations, does it seem strange to you that the bartender went back to work and forgot all about Joseph’s request for help in getting out of prison?
+Given the dramatic fulfillment of Joseph’s dream interpretations, does it seem strange to you that the wine steward went back to work and forgot all about Joseph’s request for help in getting out of prison?

 LIFE APPLICATION.
 Based on dreams you have and the dreams of people you know and trust, do you think there are times when God is using dreams to try to prepare us for what is coming or perhaps to calm us about something that has been troubling us?